Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2 Results

 Our qualitative results did not find explicit benefits of catharic effects in the \textit{None} condition.
 PB30, for example, pointed out its disadvantage of not offering an explicit way to vent: ``\textit{When there is too much stress, thinking about which ones to list or write all of them, or remembering that stress, causes extra stress.
 I feel like it’s a waste of time to dwell on it, remember it, and go back and forth over it.
 That’s what I find problematic.}''

 However, our participants saw the value of this condition outside the cathartic effect.
-Participants commented that the system was actively listening to their expressions in this condition.
-They appreciated the immediate replies from our system, which may relate to this effect.
-The reply message\footnote{The message used in the second user study was ``Thank you for sharing this stressful event.
-We understand that some of this information may be difficult to share, but we greatly appreciate your cooperation.''} was pre-defined and used across all the conditions.
-Some of our participants considered this reply as feedback to them as it offered them a sense of confirmation that they were being heard: ``\textit{It was beneficial to be able to directly describe the accumulated stress of the day to the chatbot.
+Participants noted that the system actively listened to their expressions and appreciated the immediate responses.
+The pre-defined reply message\footnote{The message used in the second user study was ``Thank you for sharing this stressful event.
+We understand that some of this information may be difficult to share, but we greatly appreciate your cooperation.''}, used in all conditions, provided them feedback and confirmation of being heard. ``\textit{It was beneficial to be able to directly describe the accumulated stress of the day to the chatbot.
 The immediate response from the chatbot made me feel like it was actively listening to my thoughts.}'' (PB26)

-\paragraph{Organizing Thoughts} Another benefit perceived by our participant was to help participants organize their thoughts.
-Seven participants mentioned that they could organize their thoughts and objectively recognize and contemplate their stress: ``\textit{I was able to reflect on the events that caused stress and think about them logically.
-It was beneficial to calmly reconsider the origins of feelings of aversion and anger towards others.
-It was beneficial to calmly reconsider the origins of feelings of aversion and anger towards others.}'' (PB11) This result suggests that the absence of the visual feedback may encourage reflection, enhancing expressive writing's benefits in a different manner from the conditions with visual feedback.
+Participants also found benefit in organizing their thoughts.
+Seven noted they could recognize and contemplate stress: ``\textit{I was able to reflect on the events that caused stress and think about them logically.
+It was beneficial to calmly reconsider the origins of feelings of aversion and anger towards others.}'' (PB11).
+This implies that the absence of visual feedback may encourage reflection, enhancing expressive writing's benefits in a different manner from the conditions with visual feedback.